 God give me strength.

 Don’t get me wrong.
 I am all in favour of staying in touch, a good call list strategy and the power of CRM management to grow and build relationships in real estate and this young guys enthusiasm was truly infectious.

 But neither of these examples could be considered ‘good’.
 Because neither put themselves in the shoes of their clients and considered what they would find valuable and interesting.

-The question “can I help you with your real estate needs?” really means “listen to the things I want to tell you” and this is not helpful or genuine.
+The question “can I help you with your real estate needs?” really means “listen to the things I want to tell you”.
+This is not helpful or genuine.
 As a result, it damages rather than builds trust.
-A call strategy that rigorously imposes these kinds of conversations upon past clients at regular intervals is destined to destroy any last vestige of a relationship in record time because at the centre of the conversation is your perspective as an agent, rather than the perspective of your client.
+A call strategy that rigorously imposes these kinds of conversations upon past clients at regular intervals is destined to destroy any last vestige of a relationship in record time.
+That’s because at the centre of the conversation is your perspective as an agent, rather than the perspective of your client.

 So what should you do instead?

 First of all, put yourself in the position of your client.
 If someone was calling you like this, would you see value in the communication?
 Ask open questions that genuinely invite engagement.

 If John had led our chat by saying that he’d sold a few houses nearby and was I interested in hearing about the prices they’d achieved, he’d have been greeted with a ‘hell yes!’.
 He could have followed up with a recent sales report, or suburb report on email.
 Or he could have dropped around to my place and built the relationship further.
 But John burnt his bridge because our conversation confirmed he was a bit of a tool.